DimaMishchenko/UIImagePlusPDF/README.md

 [![CocoaPods compatible](https://img.shields.io/cocoapods/v/UIImagePlusPDF.svg)](https://cocoapods.org/pods/UIImagePlusPDF)
 [![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)]()

 UIImage extensions to use PDF files.
+Using `UIImagePlusPDF` you can avoid a lot `.png` images files (1x, 2x, 3x sizes) and simply replace each of them with only one `.pdf` file.

 ## Installation